 Of course, the Empress can also be about the not so nice aspects of a mom.
 She can smother, not know when to let go, be possessive and jealous of those who would take away her "baby."
 It is important for the querent to realize that plants can die from over-watering as easily as they can from neglect.

 Like any good mother or good gardener, the querent must have patience and the ability to adjust and improvise as their "baby" sprouts and grows.

 Learn the Empress tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to instantly download it.